 Scaffolding is one of the most essential skills an educator can develop, yet the process of scaffolding in the design and delivery of a lesson is often one of the most misunderstood concepts in teaching.

-Scaffolding is structuring learning in a step by step manner so that students are able to demonstrate their learning without the teacher's support.
-While teachers will say that breaking up a lesson into more digestible pieces is best, these same teachers often struggle with being able to scaffold learning effectively.
+Scaffolding is structuring learning in a step-by-step manner so that students are able to demonstrate their learning without the teacher's support.
+While teachers will say that breaking up a lesson into more digestible pieces is best, many teachers often struggle with being able to scaffold learning effectively and efficiently.

 TESOL Trainers provides professional development that empowers and inspires teachers.
 Participants in our teacher training sessions not only leave with a solid understanding of the content.
 They also leave with the ability to integrate the PD's content into their teaching practices.

-On the other hand, teachers who have gone through John Kongsvik's workshop on Scaffolding Students into Success, find they can easily scaffold students to owning the content and language of the lesson.
+On the other hand, teachers who have gone through Dr. John Kongsvik's workshop on Scaffolding Students into Success, find they can easily scaffold students to owning the content and language of the lesson by using the strategies presented in TESOL Trainers’ workshops.

-Some teachers may have misconceptions about what scaffolding is, its stages, and a lot more.
+Some teachers may have misconceptions about what scaffolding is, the stages it involves, and the purpose of each.
 Here are the 5 most common misconceptions about scaffolding:

 The Gradual Release of Responsibility is an approach to scaffolding a lesson's content in order to make it more accessible to students.
 The This method of structuring teaching and learning in the classroom has four stages (See Below).